BKadenGray/Leetcode46-Valid-Number/README.md

 Invalid Numbers:
 `["abc", "1a", "1e", "e3", "99e2.5", "--6", "-+3", "95a54e53"]`

-Given these numbers, the code will determine if they are valid or invalid for any case.
+Given a String, the code will determine if they are valid or invalid for any case.

 Constraints:
 ```